tucats/ego/LANGUAGE.md

 | []  | items[5] | Find the value at index 5 of the array named `items` |
 | {}  | emp{} | Create an instance of a struct of the type `emp` |

+The `[]` operator can also be used to access a map, by supplying the key value in the brackets.
+This key value must be of the same type as the map's declared key type.
+So if the map is declared as `map[string]int` then the key must be of type `string`.

 &nbsp;

 There are _monadic_ operators which precede an expression and operate